Dot Baires Shopping: Overview

 The mall has an eight-story office building connected to it in which companies such as HP and Flybondi have their corporate offices.
 Additionally, it has a second building inaugurated in April 2019 called Polo Dot, where Mercado Libre has its corporate offices.

 When some foreign companies ceased operations in Argentina due to the financial crisis caused by the COVID-19 pandemic (such as Chilean Falabella and American Walmart), IRSA invested US$6 million to refurbish the Dot Baires, adding services stores including a medical center, a gym, a pharmacy chain, a premium food market and even five-a-side football pitches.

+Area characteristics

+The shopping center is located within the Saavedra neighborhood, on the border with the locality of Florida, in the Vicente López partido.

+On December 6, 2012, during a period of heavy rainfall and flooding in the city of Buenos Aires, a group of local residents entered the Dot Baires shopping center as a sign of protest.
+According to the newspaper La Nación, those involved were residents of Barrio Mitre, who attributed the flooding to the construction of the shopping center.Dot Baires stated that "at the time of its inauguration, it carried out a major stormwater drainage project at the request of the Government of the City of Buenos Aires.
+On days when more than 100 mm of rain falls within an hour, the stormwater system becomes overwhelmed, as occurs in other parts of the city."
+In February 2014, DOT opened a reservoir with a capacity of m³ of water to prevent further flooding.
+The reservoir is part of the Medrano basin, which runs underground beneath the surrounding area.